 We spray painted ours for quick and easy color and a metallic shine to go along with our black and gold Christmas decorations.

 - stain the trees like we stained the ornament display tree using a store bought stain

 - layer stains to create a rustic reclaimed wood look

 - mix and use a homemade stain (no blotches!)

 - use our signature color-washing stain technique to stain the wood any color you want

-- dry brush the wood trees like the 3D trees and herringbone trees
+- dry brush the wood trees for a rustic style like the 3D trees and herringbone trees

 Using a triangle wood tree to decorate a Christmas mantel or winter vignette

 Part of what we love about these trees is that they are so easy to customize to fit whatever style, decorations, and budget you have.